Stockholm International Water Institute

-The Stockholm International Water Institute, SIWI, works globally to change how water is understood, valued and managed.
+The Stockholm International Water Institute (SIWI) is a Swedish research institute that works globally to change how water is understood, valued, and managed.
 SIWI is a not-for-profit institute with a wide range of expertise in water governance – from sanitation and water resources management to water diplomacy.
 It helps create knowledge, develop capacity, and offer policy advice to countries, communities, and companies.

-Competence
+Activities

 SIWI initiates research, manages projects and carries out investigations on a wide range of water-related issues.